soumyadipdas37/finescoop.github.io/source/_posts/new_bbc_boss_considering_reversing_decision_not_to_sing_rule_britannia_at_proms_insiders_say.md

 The expected move is believed to be part of Davies vision of putting impartiality at the heart of the BBC and ensuring it is worthy of the expensive £157.50 annual licence fee.
 It follows accusations the broadcaster has become a victim of 'woke group-think' and the broadcast station for Black Lives Matter.
 He will reportedly crack down on presenters taking extra work.
 Naga Munchetty was criticised after she agreed to appear in a corporate video for Aston Martin last month
-A source close to Davies told the Sunday Times: 'Tim sees impartiality as the cornerstone of the BBC.
+A source close to Davies told the Sunday Times 'Tim sees impartiality as the cornerstone of the BBC.
 'We need to think about whether there are things that happen with outside interests and on social media that can erode trust and confidence.'
-Another added: 'Outside work causes BBC managers major headaches and often they'll turn a blind eye.
+Another added 'Outside work causes BBC managers major headaches and often they'll turn a blind eye.
 I've always thought it could be our version of the MPs' expenses scandal.'
 BBC Breakfast presenter Naga Munchetty, the North America editor Jon Sopel, Question Time host Fiona Bruce and business editor Simon Jack have all been criticised for taking top ups to their hefty salaries.
 They are all required to request approval from line managers before taking on extra work outside the corporation.
 Jon Sopel, North America editor, was slammed last year for speaking at a tobacco conference